How to Track Your Project Workflow Using a Time Log

 2. Productivity tracking

 Time tracking helps project managers create more realistic schedules for their team.
 Instead of guessing how long a task will take when assigning it, project managers can refer back to the time log and work out what's realistic.
-Not only does this help you create manageable workloads for your team, it also allows you to align their time with key performance indicators.
+Not only does this help you with workload management for your team, it also allows you to align their time with key performance indicators.
 For example, you will get a more detailed look at how your team is spending its time by tracking:

 - Average activity length